maxiwoj/HaskellProject/README.md

 To get the documentation type 'cabal install criterion' and then 'cabal haddock'.

 ###Build and run
-To build the project simply type 'stack build', tu run it 'stack exec projectTimeComparision-exe' and to run tests: 'stack test'
+To build the project simply type 'stack build', to run it 'stack exec projectTimeComparision-exe' and to run tests: 'stack test'

+To build C/C++ sources change directory to Csrc and make directory obj if not exist.
+Then run 'make' to build sources using makefile.
+To run type './benchmark.exe'.